EasyDayCleaning/Easy-Day-Team2/wordpress/wp-content/plugins/image-slider-widget/readme.txt

 == Changelog ==

+= 1.1.33 =
+* Tweak  : Language Packs to compatible with translate.wordpress.org translation system
+* Fixed : Many other PHP and CSS clean and optimization

+= 1.1.31 =
+* Fixed  : Pricing Page list

 = 1.1.30 =
 * Tweak  : Pricing Page, added new list on feature
 * Fixed : Many other PHP and CSS clean and optimization